melanini13/Portfolio-MCDIAZ/critique-by-design.md

 * **Missing/Unreliable Data:** First, countries with missing/unreliable data were greyed out but this color-coding was not explained in the key or a note.
 And this missing info led to confusion for one individual.
 Second, the chart didn't contain the name of countries for which data was missing/unreliable.
 Another individual said that they felt this information would still be helpful to note.

-## Step 5: Build the Re-design
+## Step 5: Build the Redesign

-With the feedback from Step 4 in mind, I created the second draft of my re-design:
+With the feedback from Step 4 in mind, I created the second draft of my redesign:

 <img width="186" alt="image" src="https://github.com/melanini13/Portfolio-MCDIAZ/assets/156854497/5abe605c-f955-4a21-823c-152db80fabd5">